eea/volto-slate/README.md

 * Namespace the plugins [#156](https://github.com/eea/volto-slate/pull/156):
   * Make sure you upgrade your slate plugins to use the new slate namespaced plugin ids.
   See for example `volto-slate-footnote` [#23](https://github.com/eea/volto-slate-footnote/pull/23/commits/efdc07041097a6edf608b377141fba15fbee65cf)
+* `asDefault` profile makes the volto-slate as the default Editor for `blocks` and `richtext`.
+  * If you're not ready for this, yet, switch to `volto-slate:asDefaultBlock`

 ### Upgrade to 3.x.x